lsijia0606/Automatic-Clustering-via-Outward-Statistical-Testing-on-Density-Metrics/README.md

     0/other: Whether to show the graph.
 Yes: input a number to represent the length of x_axle; No: 0
 ### Result Explanation:
     result_df: cluster results for top n values in each cluster
-    value_prediction: value with its predicted attributes and probability
+    cluster_df_top: value with its predicted attributes and probability